jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ## Hiding the read user response type

-A general best practice with developing APIs is to define request and response models separate from our domain models.
+A general best practice when developing APIs is to define request and response models separate from our domain models.
 These models will be unexported and only used in the `handlers` package.
 This means a little bit of extra mapping, but keeps our domain model from leaking out of our API.
 This also gives us some flexibility in the event a request or response doesn't